MajorFrenchy/VPX-Standalone-Merging-Tool/README.md

 - `tkinterdnd2` - Drag & drop support
 - `pillow` (PIL) - Image preview thumbnails
 - `tkinter` - GUI framework (usually included with Python)
+- `olefile` - GUI used to read and extract data from the .VPX

 **Note:** `tkinter` is included with Python by default.
 If missing:
 - **Ubuntu/Debian:** `sudo apt-get install python3-tk`